rileyle/PHYS328W/syllabus.md

 - **2**: Meets guidelines (resubmissions accepted)
 - **3**: Exceeds guidelines

-I will also collect periodic written reflections from you in Canvas on your learning and on how the course is going throughout the semester.
+I will also collect three self evaluations from you addressing your learning and how the course is going throughout the semester.
 These will carry a "Complete/Incomplete" status (1/0) in Canvas.
-I will give you feedback on these reflections.
-If you are ever unclear as to how you are doing in the course, *let's talk*.
+I will give you feedback on these reflections, so that we will be in regular conversation about how you are doing in the course.

-*Note: The Canvas gradebook will report a raw numerical score based on the status codes for logs, reports, the paper, and reflections.
+*Note: The Canvas grade book will report a raw numerical score based on the status codes for logs, reports, the paper, and reflections.
 This might serve as a very rough indicator of progress, but it is not your grade.*

-Near the end of the semester, I will ask you to submit a final written reflection on your work in which you will propose a final grade.
+Near the end of the semester, you will write a final self evaluation of your work in which you will propose a final grade.
 That will serve as a starting point for an individual meeting to review my feedback and your reflections.
 I will determine your final grade in our meeting, with possible stipulations based on work not yet handed in.

 ## Collaboration, Acknowledgment, and Academic Honesty